S-phon/Magic-System/README.md

 ## Notice
-this project is mostly AI generated but it got checked and before i update any code i would check entire code on myself again so if you saw any bug please pull request of issue thanks
+this project is mostly AI generated but it got checked and before i update any code i would check entire code on myself again so if you saw any bug please pull request of issue thanks at the end of month i will rewrite this project on myself so it's not gonna be ai gen forever